 I read the book on my own and then had my students read it.
 Stevenson, founder of the Equal Justice Initiative, shares the central story of Walter McMillian, an African American man on death row for murdering a white woman.
 As he defends and ultimately exonerates McMillian, Stevenson presents information that irrefutably identifies the injustices of our justice system.
 At the same time, Stevenson’s compassion for his clients, his belief that “each of us is more than the worst thing we’ve ever done,” and his commitment to his cause motivate us to not sit idly by.

-This book has had an indelible impact not just on my son, who is pursuing a public policy major, but on my students, many of whom declared this the most powerful book they’ve ever read.
+This book has had an indelible impact not just on my son, who is pursuing a public policy major, but on my students, many of whom declared this the most inspiring book they have read as teens.
 A few pursued senior projects that aligned in some way with his book, one ended up following up with a death row attorney who had spoken in our class, and another got a tattoo with a quotation from the book.

 3. Rising Out of Hatred by Eli Saslow